 Syncing Your To-Do List With Google Calendar

-Are you using a different task manager already?
+Are you using a different task manager already (perhaps one of the best Mac reminder apps)?
 There’s a good chance that you can sync it with Google Calendar.
 I’m currently using Remember the Milk, for example, and I can sync it just by adding the Google Calendar gadget:

 Wunderlist is similarly easy.
 Just open the app and head to Preferences > Account.
 From there, you can click Calendar Feed: Connect.
 It might open another calendar app, but you can copy and paste the calendar feed URL into Google Calendar to sync it up.